PostgREST/postgrest/docs/references/configuration.rst

 In-Database Configuration
 =========================

-Using a :ref:`pre-config <db-pre-config>` function, you can configure the server with database settings.
+You can also configure the server with database settings by using a :ref:`pre-config <db-pre-config>` function.
 For example, you can configure :ref:`db-schemas` and :ref:`jwt-secret` like this:

 .. code-block::